CAPE CANAVERAL, Fla. — The space shuttle was sold to America as cheap, safe and reliable. It was none of those.

 The concept behind it was based on a three-step space plan, ultimately ending on Mars, said George Mueller, the former top official who is credited as the father of the space shuttle program.
 To get to Mars, NASA needed a space station circling Earth as a jumping-off point.
 To get to the space station, NASA wanted a completely reusable space shuttle.

-In 1971, President Nixon gave NASA only the shuttle.
+In 1971, President Richard Nixon gave NASA only the shuttle.
 It had no place to go.
 The space station wasn't built until 1998.

 Worst of all, Mueller said, was that the plan to make every part of the shuttle fully reusable was dropped.
-Budget cuts ordered by the Nixon White House meant that the fuel tank would be jettisoned with each flight and the boosters would fall into the ocean after launch and have to be retrieved and refurbished extensively.
+Budget cuts ordered by the Nixon White House meant the fuel tank would be jettisoned with each flight and the boosters would fall into the ocean after launch and have to be retrieved and refurbished extensively.

 It may be an anomaly, but astronauts call it an engineering marvel in both versatility and complexity.
 John Glenn, who flew in a Mercury capsule as well as the shuttle, called it "the perfect vehicle for its time."

-He said like any pilot he'd prefer to fly the shuttle and called it a much smoother ride, but he said he understands why the future looks more like his Mercury capsules.
+He said, like any pilot, he'd prefer to fly the shuttle and called it a much smoother ride.
+But, he said he understands why the future looks more like his Mercury capsules.

 "As far as expense, simplification and cutting costs, the capsule is by far cheaper," the 89-year-old former senator said in a telephone interview from his Columbus, Ohio, office on Friday.